-The best way to enjoy this untouched wilderness is by hiring a canoe and paddling out to a camping spot, passing moose grazing by the lakeshore or beavers scurrying around building their dams.
+The best way to enjoy this untouched wilderness is by hiring a canoe and paddling out to a camping spot, passing moose grazing by the lakeshore, or beavers scurrying around building their dams.
 Learn how to portage – carrying the canoe on your head between lakes – and enjoy peaceful evenings star-gazing or try howling with the wolves.
 If camping is not your thing then there are log cabin or hotel options available.
-Our favourite tour is a camping/cabin combo with three days of canoeing in the wilderness followed by two days spent hiking, swimming and wildlife-spotting from a fully-catered cosy log cabin (replete with wood-burning sauna).
+Our favourite tour is a log cabin adventure with three days of canoeing, hiking, swimming, and wildlife-spotting in the wilderness from a fully catered cosy log cabin (replete with a wood-burning sauna).

 The most popular town in the Canadian Rockies, the pretty chocolate-box resort of Banff is nestled beneath soaring, snow-capped mountains yet lies less than 2 hours from Calgary international airport.
 So you can be hiking in the morning and flying home that afternoon!
 The town is based on a geothermal site and you can visit the hot springs and ride the Sulphur Mountain Gondola for stunning views of the town and the national park beyond.